JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 **Insight:**
 The game half has a weak relationship with success.
-Far-set rates are similar across halves — 20.9% (`Mid`), 20.4% (`Opp`), and 19.0% (`Own`).
+Far-set rates are similar across halves, 20.9% (`Mid`), 20.4% (`Opp`), and 19.0% (`Own`).
 We’ll include it for completeness, but it’s unlikely to be a major driver.

+---

 # 6. Models: Design and Results

 To answer our research question, we trained several classification models.
-The goal was not just to find the most accurate model, but the one that could best **generalize to unseen data**.
+The goal was not just to find the most accurate model, but the one that could best **generalise to unseen data**.
 That’s why we trained on **2018–2024** and tested on the **2025** season.

 Our primary evaluation metric was **AUC (Area Under the Curve)**, which measures how well a model distinguishes between a “far set” (1) and a “normal set” (0):